hopsoft/goldmine/README.md

 # Goldmine

-Extract a wealth of information from Arrays & Hashes.
+Extract a wealth of information from Arrays.

 Goldmine is especially helpful when working with source data that is difficult to query. e.g. CSV files, API results, etc...

-## TODO

-- [ ] Change pivots to evaluate lazily
-- [ ] Change rollups to evaluate lazily

 ## Uses